-Interest List: Families interested in program participation must complete and submit an interest form to Monarch School.
+Interest List: Monarch families interested in program participation must complete and submit an interest form to Monarch School.
 The Regional Task Force on the Homeless (RTFH) prioritizes the interest list in accordance with the eligibility matrix criteria provided to the Coordinated Entry System.

-All participating families are entered into CES.
+All participating families are entered into HMIS by Monarch School.
 The RTFH completes the prioritization process and matches a family to a Monarch subsidy when there is a vacancy.
 Once an application is received, the service provider gathers all required information/documents from the family to determine eligibility.